xll755/ResumeMASTER/README.md

 # Navigate to application directory
 cd ~/ResumeMASTER

-# if "stop" was used to shutdown containers
+# If "stop" was used to shutdown containers
 docker compose start
-# if "down" was used to shutdown containers
+# If "down" was used to shutdown containers
 docker compose up

 # Access the application locally
 firefox localhost

-# to stop containers
+# Stop containers
 docker compose stop
-# to stop and remove containers
+# Stop and Remove containers
 docker compose down # THIS COMMAND WILL **DELETE** ANY DATA IN THE DATABASE
 ```